M1 carbine: Military contractors

-Commercial copies
+Derivatives, conversions, and commercial copies

 Several companies manufactured copies of the M1 carbine after World War II, which varied in quality.
 Some companies used a combination of original USGI and new commercial parts, while others manufactured entire firearms from new parts, which may or may not be of the same quality as the originals.
 These copies were marketed to the general public and police agencies but were not made for or used by the U.S. military.